corbynkwan/Calorie-Tracker/README.md

 ## Description

-As an avid bodybuilder, I've always wanted to track my calories without having to pay absurd monthly fees to websites such as myFitnessPal and Cronometer therefore I decided to make one myself!
+As an avid bodybuilder, I've always wanted to track my calories without having to pay absurd monthly fees to websites such as MyFitnessPal and Cronometer therefore I decided to make one myself!

 #### Technologies